 “It will be okay – just, try to get along.
 For Mark.”
 Elle said, using Lisa’s earlier words against her.

 “Some small town.
-Geoff is sending me there for three nights so I can interview a guy and write about a parade.”
+Geoff is sending me there for three nights so I can interview a guy and write about some parade.”
 She answered vaguely, not wanting to give her sister anything more to worry about.
-“Apparently it’s a big deal.
-But Geoff wants me to write a big cover story, it might even make the centre fold.”
+“Apparently it’s a huge deal out there.
+But Geoff wants me to write a big cover story.
+It might even make the centrefold.”
 Elle finished excitedly.

 “I know, but I’ll be heading back by Thursday lunch.
-You’ll be all right, won’t you?”
+You’ll be all right for that long, won’t you?”